y2chen/liteAccordion/README.md

 	stop									// stop an accordion playing
 	next									// trigger the next slide
 	prev									// trigger the previous slide
+    gotoslide                               // go to specific slide
-	destroy									// remove the accordion, destroying all event handlers and styles (unstyled html content will remain) debug									// returns a debug object
+    activate                                // enable single or array of slides deactivate                              // disable single or array of slides destroy									// remove the accordion, destroying all event handlers and styles (unstyled html content will remain) debug									// returns a debug object